 The Academy Trust delegates to the School’s Governing Body all aspects of running and managing the school, including responsibility for setting and monitoring the overall strategic direction of the Charitable Company and the School.
-The Governing Body consists of nineteen governors: two are appointed by the Reading Foundation (the charity which holds in trust the endowments and property of the School), two are elected by staff, and four are elected by parents of students at the School; the Headmaster is ex officio a governor; the remaining governors are appointed by the Academy Trust.
-A list of current governors (and those who have held office in the past 12 months) is available via the link below.
+The Governing Body currently consists of fourteen governors: two are appointed by the Reading Foundation (the charity which holds in trust the endowments and property of the School), two are elected by staff, and four are elected by parents of students at the School; the Headmaster is ex officio a governor; the remaining governors are appointed by the Academy Trust.
+A list of current governors is available via the link below.

 The Governing Body in turn delegates all aspects of the day-to-day management of Reading School to the Headmaster who has overall responsibility for the School.
-The Headmaster manages the school through a leadership team (the SLT), which comprises the School Business Manager, the Deputy Headmaster and the two Assistant Headteachers.
+The Headmaster manages the school through a leadership team (the SLT), which comprises the Deputy Headmaster, the Finance Director, the Chief Operations Officer, the Assistant Headteachers and the Executive Assistant.
 All school staff are ultimately managed by the Headmaster and report to him.

 In addition to the above there are committees which meet as and when required to deal with staff and student appeals.

 There is also a Headmaster’s Performance Review Committee which meets 3 times each year to appraise the Headmaster’s performance.